 Thanks so much for your interest!

 Mission Statement - SHORT: Icarus will focus on developing and, if you feel the same way I do, rectifying* my favorite mage in combat boots.

-Art!: pickledpoopers and Lesatho have drawn some absolutely stunning pieces related to Icarus.
-Go check out their homepages; they are both extremely talented artists, and have been of great help bringing Cala Hawke to life.
-Links located in my profile.
+Art!: People drew beautiful stuff! pickledpoopers and Lesatho made some fantastic pieces related to Icarus.
+Go check out their homepages; they're both talented artists, and have been of great help bringing the narrative to life.
+Links in my FF profile.